have01/SMS-Hack/README.md

-# To hack any android device with sms scam
+# To hack any android device with sms